PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/README.md

 -	An updated version of Windows 8 or later, MAC 10.15 or later, or Linux Ubuntu 18.04 or later, computer operating systems.

--	An updated internet browser (Chrome or Edge are recommended)
+-	An up to date and secure internet browser (Chrome or Edge are recommended).

 -	Instructions are located either: